NewFind your real estate agent style: take the assessment

 Search homes for sale in Lancaster County

-The honest number is the effective rate: millage multiplied by the county's Common Level Ratio (50%), expressed as a percentage of a home's real market value.
+The effective rate fixes that: millage multiplied by the county's Common Level Ratio (50%), expressed as a percentage of a home's real market value.
 That is the figure NookLocal uses everywhere, so you can compare Lancaster County to anywhere else.

 2018